amanda-rice/student-workbook/src/reflections/wk3/quiz3.md

 **1.** What are the Pillars of Object Oriented Programming (`OOP`)?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation: bundling data/methods to limit outside access.

+Abstraction: Process of selecting only the relevant data to reveal

+Inheritance: objects can acquire properties of another object

+Polyorphism: allows us to use a class just like its parent

 ```
 **2.** How would you access the `name` of the below object using the `property` variable?